malith-perera/EC/README.md

 # Extended C

-Extended C is a C library and a tool kit to write C programs easily with extended variables, functions, automated memory and C objects in mind.
+Extended C is a C library and a tool kit to write C programs easily with extended variables, functions, automated memory management and C objects in mind.

 Example:

 Think you need to create a list of students in a classroom.
 Also think student has properties like name, grade and age.

-First what you have to do is define these properties in a macro as below.
+First what you have to do is define these property variables in a macro as below.

 <pre><code><i>
 define student_vars  \